 - Next, pour in the curdled soy milk, oil & vanilla.
 Don't mix at all.
 Using a wooden spoon, fold the ingredients together by slowly scooping the mixture over itself.
 Keep folding the dry into the wet until there are no more pockets of flour.
 This takes a little longer than mixing but it results in a much better cake.
 Patience is key!

-- Equally divide the cake batter between the two greased loaf tins and bake in the centre of the preheated oven for 20 minutes.
+- Equally divide the cake batter between the two greased loaf tins and bake in the center of the preheated oven for 20 minutes.
 A skewer should come out clean at this point.

 - Remove your cakes from the oven and let them cool in the tins for 15 minutes.
 Then remove the cakes from the tins and transfer them to a cooling rack to cool fully.
 Don't apply anything to the cakes until they have completely cooled down.